Kn0whow/kn0whow/_posts/2023-01-07-ServerUpgrades-Server2008Split-Part1.md

 * Reboot IP phones and ensure they pick up DHCP addresses.
 * Test logging into PC's and Laptops over ethernet and wifi to ensure they can find domain logon servers.
 * Test DNS by pinging hostnames.
-* Test shared folders are still accessible on DC08 as it will still be used as a file serer until Part 2 is complete.
+* Test shared folders are still accessible on DC08 as it will still be used as a file server until Part 2 is complete.

 All tests were successful!